estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bot-chat.md

     ```

 ### Configure [Initialization Entities]({{'/docs/advanced-topics/entities-and-personal-info#initentities' | relative_url}})
-Custom Entities, are pices of information that should be provided by the application/user during the chat, instead of using a form, we use the conversation to gather those details.
+With Custom Entities, information gatheringcan be done as an interactive conversation, instead of asking your user to fill in a form.
 Some entities are static and are not going to change during the chat, therefore can be provided on the chat creation.
 Those entities are provided on the account.

  ```kotlin